 Acne keloidalis nuchae begins with small, itchy bumps that form around the back of the neck, along the hairline.
 As time goes on, the tiny bumps become scars, and the hair in and around them falls off.
 The scars eventually enlarge and look like keloids.
 These are tough, raised scars.

 Doctors aren’t sure about what causes acne keloidalis nuchae, but some people do seem more likely to develop it than others.
-Males with darker skin, notably males of African descent, have a higher risk.
-Men with stiff or curly hair are also more likely to develop it.
+Males with darker skin, notably males of African descent, have a

 While the exact cause is unknown, researchers have a few theories about possible causes:

 - Close shaving.
 Some believe that injuries from close shaving cause inflammation that destroys the hair follicle.

 - Constant irritation.
 Regular irritation or friction caused by shirt collars and helmets may

 pull on the hairsand cause folliculitis and eventual scarring.
 Heat and humidity may make it worse.

 casesof people developing acne keloidalis nuchae after taking cyclosporine.
 This medication is used to treat rheumatoid arthritis and psoriasis.
 The use of antiepileptic drugs has also been linked to the condition.